When it comes to composite decking, Trex is a name known the world over.

 Finding a Professional Trex Decking Installer

 While this can be time consuming and frustrating, there is an easier way.
 If you don’t know any local contractors, we can help.
-Our free professional contractor finder will give you instant results of local professionals in your area.
+The free professional contractor finder will give you instant results of local professionals in your area.

 Frequently Asked Questions